- Download our Jakarta Schools Guide

 Jakarta is a city going through a lot of growing pains.
 The infrastructure has not been able to keep up with the huge growth spurt it has experienced in the last few years and this is evident in the quality of the construction of the different systems, from highways to sewerage.

 Although many people speak English, miscommunication is often a problem.
-It’s common to not be able to understand what the locals really think and not because of a language barrier but the importance of “saving face”.
-It may be helpful to learn the local language in order to bridge the communication divide.
+Expats often wouldn't correctly interpret a local's intentions, not because of a language barrier but more because of the concept of 'saving face'.
+It may be helpful to learn the local language and read up on the local cultural norms in order to bridge the communication divide.